charnley/dotfiles/dot/neovim/readme.md

 | ,rn | Rename variable |

+TODO note on auto-complete and tab

 # Notes

-Live Replacement in 0.6
+Live Replacement in NVIM 0.6

-    :%s//replacement
+    :%s/from/to/g